Tutorial on amortized optimization: Variational inference and variational autoencoders

 \textbf{Summary.} This standard AVI formulation is therefore an amortized optimization method $\gA_{\rm VAE}\defeq (-\ELBO, \Lambda, \gX, p(x), \hat \lambda_\theta, \gL_{\rm obj})$ over the (negated) $\ELBO$ where the domain of the optimization problem is the variational parameter space $\Lambda$, the context space $\gX$ is the sample space for the generative model, the samples are given from $p(x)$, $\hat\lambda_\theta: \gX\rightarrow\Lambda$ is the \emph{fully-amortized} model optimized with the gradient-based loss $\gL_{\rm obj}$ over $-\ELBO$.

-\textbf{Extensions.} Analyzing and extending the amortization components has been a key development in AVI methods. \citet{cremer2018inference} investigate suboptimality in these models are categorize it as coming from an \emph{amortization gap} where the amortized model for \cref{eq:vae-amor} does not properly solve it, or the \emph{approximation gap} where the variational posterior is incapable of approximating the true distribution.
+\textbf{Extensions.} Analyzing and extending the amortization components has been a key development in AVI methods. \citet{cremer2018inference} investigate suboptimality in these models and categorize it as coming from an \emph{amortization gap} where the amortized model for \cref{eq:vae-amor} does not properly solve it, or the \emph{approximation gap} where the variational posterior is incapable of approximating the true distribution.
 Semi-amortization plays a crucial role in addressing the amortization gap and is explored in the semi-amortized VAE (SAVAE) by \citet{kim2018semi} and iterative VAE (IVAE) by \citet{marino2018iterative}.
+AVI methods are also used in hierarchical \citep{sonderby2016ladder} and sequential settings \citep{chung2015recurrent}.

 \textbf{The full VAE loss.} This section has left the parameterization $\varphi$ of the model $p(x; \varphi)$ fixed to allow us to scope into the amortized optimization component in isolation.
 For completeness, the final step necessary to train a VAE is to optimize the $\ELBO$ over the training data of \emph{both} $p(x; \varphi)$ along with the $\hat \lambda_\theta(x)$ with